 As these verses indicate, God has given church leadership the task of preparing church members to minister within the church, helping them to be ready to do the work of God.
 Someone has summarized this goal as “every member minister.”

 Like Caring Journey, this is not new to our church.
-However, we want to be more intentional about helping one another take the next step toward maturity in Christ.
-We want to purposefully equip folks in our church to step further in discipleship, to step into serving, to step into leadership.
+However, we want to be more intentional in helping one another grow in maturity in Christ.
+To equip folks in our church to step further in discipleship, into serving, and into leadership.
 This is the Equipping Journey.

 Let me share an experience that motivated me to think about a specific aspect of equipping.

 Over the past couple of years, a theme that surfaced periodically in our elder meetings was our desire that ministry leaders would reproduce themselves

 That ministry leaders would mentor someone who participated with them in ministry and help them be ready to take over the leadership of that ministry.
 Whenever we would talk about that, I would think, “What about me?
 Am I reproducing myself in other men?”